waadmawlood/laravel-dynamic-observer/README.md

 To properly use this package, follow the steps that meet your needs

-- will connect dynamic with observer named `WorksObserver` in `App\Observers` namespace
+- will connect dynamically with an observer named `WorksObserver` in `App\Observers` namespace

 ```php
 <?php